ParanoidSyntaxError/HousePool/README.md

 Developers can use the houses liquidity to build their own games, if they have a funded Chainlink VRF V2 subscription, and the odds give the house an edge of at least 1%.

-The difference between the bet’s true odds, and payout odds, minus the houses mandatory edge, is credited to the requesting address, regardless of the bet’s outcome.
+The difference between the bet’s true odds, and payout odds, minus the houses mandatory edge, is credited to the requestors address, regardless of the bet’s outcome.

 ### Example: